andreabellacicca/zizza/README.md

 ## zizza-blockchain-intent-server: How it works

-**zizza-blockchain-intent-server** is an application designed to handle operations such as **wallet creation, deposits, swaps, withdrawals, and balance management** based on user intents.
+**zizza-blockchain-intent-server** is an application designed to handle operations such as **wallet creation, deposit, swap, withdrawal, send and balance management** based on user intents.
 It serves as a **core component** of the system architecture, ensuring efficient and secure transaction processing.

 ### Main Features